Dyson V11 Outsize Review

 • Extra-large dirt capacity (up to 0.5 gallons or 1.89 liters)

-• Detachable battery (the red Outsize variant come with two interchangeable batteries)
+• Detachable battery (the red Outsize variant comes with two interchangeable batteries)

-• Wide nozzle covers a lot of ground while doing fewer passes
+• A wide nozzle covers a lot of ground while doing fewer passes

 • Sealed system (did not leak during the fog test)